l3af-project/l3af-arch/discussions/secure_web_api.md

   the execution and monitoring of eBPF programs running on the node.
 - Deployment APIs, which a user calls to generate configuration data.
 This configuration data includes which eBPF programs will run, their execution order, and the configuration arguments for each eBPF program.
-- A database and KV store that stores the configuration data.
+- A database and local KV store that stores the configuration data.
 - A datastore that stores the eBPF program artifact (I.e., byte code and native code).

 When users want to deploy an eBPF program, they can call the L3AFD API with appropriate parameters.
 This request would